KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-beta/view-your-receiving-address-to-send-funds-for-trading.md

 # How to View Your Receiving Address to Send Funds for Trading

-- From "Portfolio" tab select the coin you want to view receive address for.
-This will take you to the specific coin page
+- From the "Portfolio" tab, select the coin for the receiving address to view

 <div style="margin: 2rem; text-align: center; width: 80%">